dustincovan/OnePageArtPortfolio/README.md

 # OnePageArtPortfolio
-A one-page portfolio of my art, books, and games that I created using HTML, CSS, and Javascript / JQuery.
+A one-page responsive portfolio of my art, books, and games that I created using HTML, CSS, Bootstrap, and Javascript / JQuery.
 The site can be seen at: www.dustincovan.com